-To start a home aquarium, we must decide on what water to use for fish.
-Since fish are live animals, they are just like us requiring clean and ideal environment in order to stay healthy.
+To start a home aquarium, we must choose a source of water for fish.
+Since fish are live animals, they are just like us requiring a clean and ideal environment to stay healthy.
 Unlike us, the fish are much more fragile creatures.
-They can die fairly easy if we give them the wrong water.
+They can die easily if we give them the wrong water.

 Most people will agree on fish need clean water, but what is the definition of clean?
-Some people will think if the water look and smell clean it must be clean.
+Some people will think if the water looks clean and smells good it must be clean.
 The fact is that many of the chemical substances can’t be seen or even be detected by the smell.
 The number one fish killer in home aquariums is ammonia, followed by nitrite and chlorine/chloramine.
 They are all colorless, and you can’t smell them at low concentration.

 Let’s get to the point.

-What are the choices of water for the aquarium fish?
+What are the choices of water for fish?

 In most cases, the water from your tap is the perfect choice for freshwater aquarium fish as long as you use an aquarium water conditioner with it.

 One thing the beginner fish owners must pay attention to is that the tap water has chlorine and in some cases chloramine in it.
-These two substances can kill the fish and they must be neutralized before the tap water is safe to use in an aquarium.
-While chlorine can be easily removed by just letting the water sit for a day or two, chloramine is much more stable and you must use an aquarium water conditioner to get rid of it.
+These two substances can kill the fish.
+We must and neutralize both elements before the tap water is safe to use in an aquarium.
+While chlorine can be easily removed by just letting the water sit for a day or two, chloramine is much more stable.
+You must use an aquarium water conditioner to get rid of it.

 For some people who have access to well water, it is another choice for using in a home aquarium.
 However, one thing you must pay attention to is the water hardness.
-Due to the underground nature of well water, it has a lot of dissolved minerals in it which makes the water quite hard.
+Due to the underground nature of the well water, it has a lot of dissolved minerals.
+The minerals make the water quite hard.
 Although most fish can adapt to a wide range of water perimeters if given time, water hardness is one of the things the fish has the hardest time to get used to.
 Research well on the fish species you plan to get.
 If they are from soft water environment, it is advised not to use well water for them.

-The water from a lake or a river is certainly a source of water.
+The water from a lake or a river is indeed a source of water.
 It seems natural to use it since there are fish in them.
 However, most aquarium hobbyists are against the use of such water.
-Not only you run the risk of having industrial pollution in the water, but there are also potential fish parasites and diseases from the wild.
-This source of water is not recommended.
+Not only you run the risk of having industrial pollution in the water, but there are also potential fish parasites and diseases of the wild.
+We do not recommend this source of water.

-Some of the people might think rain water is clean when they live far away from the cities.
-The truth is that the pollution can affect a much larger area than you think.
+Some of the people might think rainwater is clean when they live far away from the cities.
+The truth is that the pollution can affect a much more significant area than you think.
 It is not a good or even safe source of water at all for aquarium fish.

 The processes of creating RO water got rid of all the substances, which make it 100% pure H2O.
-You can obtain RO water by getting a RO unit.
-Some of the marine fish stores also sell RO water for fairly cheap prices.
+You can obtain RO water by getting an RO unit.
+Some of the marine fish stores also sell RO water for reasonably low prices.

 RO water is pure, which means it has absolutely nothing else in it besides H2O.
-It can be potentially dangerous in an aquarium where the slightest change can cause the PH to crash due to there is no dissolved minerals acting as a buffer.
+It can be potentially dangerous in an aquarium where the slightest change can cause the PH to crash due to no dissolved minerals is acting as a buffer.

-Important: If you decide to use RO water for a freshwater aquarium, you must add buffer back into the water before using it for aquarium.
-This can be done easily by using commercial available aquarium water buffer products such as SeaChem Replenish.
+Important: If you decide to use RO water for a freshwater aquarium, you must add buffer back into the water before using it for an aquarium.
+It can be done easily by using commercially available aquarium water buffer products such as SeaChem Replenish.

 The advantage of using RO water is that it is truly clean with nothing harmful in it for the fish.
-More importantly, you can choose your own water hardness by adding different amount of water buffer.
-It enables you the option to create the most ideal environment for your specific fish species.
+More importantly, you can choose your water hardness by adding a different amount of water buffer.
+It enables you the option to create an ideal environment for your specific fish species.

 The best water for aquarium fish is tap water

 Tap water is the most recommended aquarium water of choice for freshwater fish.
 It is also cheaper than RO water.
-The benefits from RO water is not really necessary unless you have a saltwater aquarium, or if your tap water is terribly low quality.
-There are other times when the use of RO is necessary in a freshwater aquarium.
-It is when the tap water in your area has extreme PH (too high or too low), or when the tap water is too hard, or when there is excessive amount of nitrate right out of the tap.
+The benefits from RO water is not necessary unless you have a saltwater aquarium, or if your tap water is of terrible quality.
+There are other scenarios when it is a good idea to use RO water for a freshwater aquarium.
+It is when the tap water in your area has extreme PH (too high or too low), or when the tap water is too hard, or when there is an excessive amount of nitrate right out of the tap.
 Otherwise, the tap water and a bottle of aquarium water conditioner are good enough.